 About Our Training

-The Adventure Works team deliver training and professional development for various groups.
-Training participants have included professionals working in roles such as teachers, counsellors, health practitioners and psychologists as well as students from TAFE and University settings.
-Individuals within our training groups have also included gardeners, lawyers, managers, business owners and people from a range of other backgrounds.
+The Adventure Works team deliver training and professional development in Bush Adventure Therapy and Outdoor counselling.
+Participants have included professionals working in a range of roles, including teachers, outdoor educators, counsellors, health practitioners and psychologists, and students from TAFE and University settings.
+Individuals within our training groups have also included gardeners, lawyers, managers, business owners, naturalists, tree arborists, and people from a range of other backgrounds.
 Based on identified need, we offer a range of professional development experiences.
 We also enjoy tailoring training to suit the needs of a particular group.
 Contact Adventure Works for a conversation about your training needs.